hanchon-live/docs/_posts/2021-04-17-google-login-with-fastapi.md

 # Create login route:
 ## Add a middleware to get the session information
-We are going to add a session middleware in our FastAPI, so AuthLib can get and use the request session.
+We are going to add a session middleware in the `FastAPI` app, so AuthLib can get and use the request session.

 In the file: `run.py` we are going to add:
 ``` python